VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter02.md

 | `NCSP_NAVIGATIONPANELPIECE_BAR_BKG`, - | int | `RW` | set navigate panel background bitmap| Bitmap|

 #### sample

-follow is an simple sample for use it:
+The following is a simple sample for use it:

 ```cpp